imranafset/miscellaneous/README.md

-This repo contain my miscalleneous work.
-This repo contain my codes
+This repo contain new codes